-The book club will meet to discuss this book at 7pm on Thursday, December 1.
-Anyone who wishes is welcome to read the book and join the discussion.
+The book club will meet at the library to discuss this book at 7pm on Thursday, August 24.
+All are welcome to attend.

 Story time at the library is every Tuesday morning at 10:30 am.
 Here are some of the special visitors planned for upcoming story times: